ods/aiokafka-todo/README.md

 ### How?

-Using tools like `git subtree add ...` it's possible to copy everything either with history or squashed.
+We can filter out needed modules with full history using [`filter-repo`](https://github.com/newren/git-filter-repo) tool.
+Also something similar can be done with `git subtree add ...`.
 But the history will be destroyed by current merge policy (squash).

 ### What stops us from doing it?